-Steering Committee: Giovanna Borradori (Philosophy), Lisa Brawley (Urban Studies), Colleen Ballerino Cohen (Anthropology), Robert DeMaria (English), Wenwei Du (Chinese and Japanese), Thomas Ellman (Computer Science), Dara N. Greenwoodb (Psychology), Sophia Harveyab (Film), Thomas E. Hill (Library), Alexander Kupfer (Film), M. Mark (English), Molly Nesbit (Art), Justin Patcha (Music), Ronald Patkus (Library), Thomas Porcelloab (Anthropology), Matthew B. Schultz (Learning, Teaching, and Research Center), Shane Slattery-Quintanilla (Film), Adedoyin Teriba (Art and Urban Studies), Eva Woods Peiró (Hispanic Studies);
+Steering Committee: Giovanna Borradori (Philosophy), Anne Brancky (French and Francophone Studies), Lisa Brawley (Urban Studies), Colleen Ballerino Cohen (Anthropology), Robert DeMaria (English), Wenwei Du (Chinese and Japanese), Thomas Ellman (Computer Science), Dara N. Greenwoodb (Psychology), Sophia Harveyab (Film), Thomas E. Hill (Library), Alexander Kupfer (Film), M. Mark (English), Molly Nesbit (Art), Justin Patcha (Music), Ronald Patkus (Library), Thomas Porcelloab (Anthropology), Matthew B. Schultz (Writing Center and English), Shane Slattery-Quintanilla (Film), Adedoyin Teriba (Art and Urban Studies), Eva Woods Peiró (Hispanic Studies);

-Participating Faculty: Peter Antelyes (English), Giovanna Borradori (Philosophy), Lisa Brawley (Urban Studies), Paulina Bren (International Studies), Heesok Chang (English), Colleen Ballerino Cohen (Anthropology), Lisa Gail Collins (Art), Robert DeMaria (English), Hiromi Tsuchiya Dollase (Chinese and Japanese), Wenwei Du (Chinese and Japanese), Eve Dunbara (English), Thomas Ellman (Computer Science), Dara N. Greenwoodb (Psychology), Sophia Harveyab (Film), Thomas Hill (Library), William Hoynes (Sociology), Hua Hsu (English), Amitava Kumar (English), Alexander Kupfer (Film), Judith Linn (Art), Brian R. Mann (Music), M. Mark (English), Mia Mask (Film), Molly Nesbit (Art), Leonard Nevarez (Sociology), Justin Patcha (Music), Ronald Patkus (Library), Hiram Perez (English), Thomas Porcelloab (Anthropology), Peipei Qiu (Chinese and Japanese), Harry Roseman (Art), Jeffrey Schneider (German Studies), Matthew B. Schultz (Learning, Teaching, and Research Center), Cindy Schwarz (Physics and Astronomy), Shane Slattery-Quintanilla (Film), David Tavárez (Anthropology), Adedoyin Teriba (Art and Urban Studies), Silke von der Emdeb (German Studies), Eva Woods Peiró (Hispanic Studies).
+Participating Faculty: Peter Antelyes (English), Giovanna Borradori (Philosophy), Anne Brancky (French and Francophone Studies), Lisa Brawley (Urban Studies), Paulina Bren (International Studies), Heesok Chang (English), Colleen Ballerino Cohen (Anthropology), Lisa Gail Collins (Art), Robert DeMaria (English), Hiromi Tsuchiya Dollase (Chinese and Japanese), Wenwei Du (Chinese and Japanese), Eve Dunbara (English), Thomas Ellman (Computer Science), Dara N. Greenwoodb (Psychology), Sophia Harveyab (Film), Thomas Hill (Library), William Hoynes (Sociology), Hua Hsu (English), Amitava Kumar (English), Alexander Kupfer (Film), Judith Linn (Art), Brian R. Mann (Music), M. Mark (English), Mia Mask (Film), Molly Nesbit (Art), Leonard Nevarez (Sociology), Justin Patcha (Music), Ronald Patkus (Library), Hiram Perez (English), Thomas Porcelloab (Anthropology), Peipei Qiu (Chinese and Japanese), Harry Roseman (Art), Jeffrey Schneider (German Studies), Matthew B. Schultz (Writing Center and English), Cindy Schwarz (Physics and Astronomy), Shane Slattery-Quintanilla (Film), David Tavárez (Anthropology), Adedoyin Teriba (Art and Urban Studies), Silke von der Emdeb (German Studies), Eva Woods Peiró (Hispanic Studies).

 a On leave 2020/21, first semester